Property values are continually changing.

-But there are no guarantees in real estate.
+But there is always a certain amount of risk in real estate.

-When your property appreciates you have a bigger asset to borrow against, and you'll generate a greater profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you get a higher profit when you sell.

-Property values in Davie shift for numerous reasons, so how do you know what you're buying now won't depreciate the day after you close?
+Property values in Davie move up and down for various reasons, so how do you know what you're investing in today won't depreciate the day after you close?

-The most important thing is that you go with an agent in Davie who knows the factors that affect local prices.
+The most important factor to consider is that you choose an agent in Davie who knows the factors that drive local prices.

-A lot of people are convinced that the economy is the top factor affecting real estate appreciation.
+The economy is thought to be the number one factor affecting real estate appreciation.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a good mixture of job types in an area, or does it rely on just one industry?
-Is the mix of commercial and residential development changing?
+The local economy - Are local companies hiring?
+Have companies moved into or away from an area?
+Is there a good blend of work in an area, or does it count on just one industry?
+Is the mix of commercial and residential zoning changing?